cfstout/cfstout.github.io/about.md

       </div>
       <div class="about-content animate-on-scroll">
         <h2>Hi, I'm Clayton Stout</h2>
-        <p>I'm a Staff Backend Engineer with 11+ years of experience building robust, scalable software systems.
-I specialize in JVM technologies, with deep expertise in Java, Kotlin, and Scala.</p>
+        <p>I'm a Staff Software Engineer and Tech Lead with 11+ years of experience building robust, scalable backend systems.
+Based in Missoula, Montana, I specialize in JVM technologies, with deep expertise in Java, Kotlin, and Scala.</p>

-        <p>Throughout my career, I've architected and developed high-performance backend systems that handle millions of requests daily.
-I'm passionate about clean code, thoughtful system design, and creating software that solves real-world problems elegantly.</p>
+        <p>Throughout my career at companies like Gemini, Hubspot, Classpass, and Spredfast (now Khoros), I've architected and developed high-performance backend systems that handle millions of requests daily.
+I'm passionate about designing asynchronous, event-driven architectures that efficiently process large volumes of data while maintaining reliability and debuggability.</p>

-        <p>As a staff engineer, I thrive on mentoring other developers, establishing best practices, and making strategic technical decisions that guide products toward success.
-I believe in pragmatic solutions that balance technical excellence with business value.</p>
+        <p>As a tech lead, I excel in guiding teams through complex architectural transitions, such as moving from monolithic to microservice-based architectures.
+I thrive on mentoring other developers, establishing best practices, and making strategic technical decisions that align with business objectives.</p>

-        <p>When I'm not coding, you can find me building small games and apps, exploring new technologies, or contributing to open-source projects.
-I'm always looking to expand my knowledge and skills in the ever-evolving tech landscape.</p>
+        <p>I'm a staunch advocate for functional programming, approaching problems with an emphasis on discrete inputs and outputs while minimizing shared mutable state to create more reliable and maintainable systems.</p>

         <div class="about-cta">
           <a href="{{ '/assets/resume.pdf' | relative_url }}" class="btn primary" target="_blank">Download Resume</a>
-          <a href="mailto:{{ site.email }}" class="btn outline">Contact Me</a>
+          <a href="mailto:clayfstout@gmail.com" class="btn outline">Contact Me</a>
         </div>
       </div>
     </div>